Language-Research-Technology/ldaca-website/content/news/posts/putting-data-to-work-2/index.md

 <br>

-The XML {{< glossary_link display="format" id="format" >}} provides a lot of valuable information, but is also verbose — the example in Figure 1 encodes a speech which consists of only 24 words!
+The XML <GlossaryLink display="format" id="format" /> provides a lot of valuable information, but is also verbose — the example in Figure 1 encodes a speech which consists of only 24 words!
 ParlInfo does not have functionality to download more than the proceedings of one House on one day at a time.
 Fortunately, the indefatigable [Tim Sherratt](https://timsherratt.au/) has created an [archive](https://glam-workbench.net/hansard/) of the XML versions, but there are still problems.
 No XML versions exist for the period 1980 to 1998 (because... because) and Tim's archive finishes with 2005, after which [Open Australia](https://www.openaustralia.org.au/) is the source for XML.

 <br>

 We wanted to be able to work with the whole record of the Australian Parliament with the actual text easily accessible.
 Given the intermission in the XML source and because Sam is very clever in these matters, the solution we adopted was to scrape the data from ParlInfo and store it all in a database.
-The underlying source of the web version contains less information than the XML version, but does provide basic {{< glossary_link display="metadata" id="metadata" >}}, such as which parliament the material came from, what date the speeches occurred on and what debate they were part of.<sup><a name="back-1" >[1](#fn-1)</a></sup>
+The underlying source of the web version contains less information than the XML version, but does provide basic <GlossaryLink display="metadata" id="metadata" />, such as which parliament the material came from, what date the speeches occurred on and what debate they were part of.<sup><a name="back-1" >[1](#fn-1)</a></sup>

 <br>